Juul Addiction Lawsuit

 Juul says that its mission is to "improve the lives of the world’s 1 billion adult smokers by eliminating cigarettes.”
 That is a noble goal.
 Regular combustible cigarettes made from tobacco have caused untold pain, suffering, and destruction for billions of people around the globe.
 Ending that misery would be an incredible triumph.

 But Juul is also a business trying to make a profit — and at that, it has been very successful.
-The company was recently valued at $38 billion following an investment by the megacorporation that manufactures tobacco products like Marlboro, Skoal, and Black & Mild.
+Their products first hit the market in 2015, and as of May 2020, Juul Labs was valued at more than $12 billion (as of May 2020).

 Helping adults quit smoking is a worthy pursuit, but not at the price of doing potentially severe health damage to the next generation.